+Good mental health is key to employee engagement, and burnout is one of the top reasons clinicians change jobs.
 With clinicians’ busy schedules, creating “bite-sized” wellness sessions for them made sense to Dr. Dawn Ellison, emergency physician and Clinical Partner Engagement Officer at CentraCare in Minnesota.
-“With COVID, we offered a noon time, 15-minute pop-in session we called ‘Wellness Reset’,” she says.
-“There are eight of us who would take turns offering a mindfulness, self-compassion, or grounding practice.
-People could pop into a WebEx and reset from the morning so they could take on the afternoon.”
+“During COVID, we offered a noon time, 15-minute pop-in session we called ‘Wellness Reset’,” she says.
+“Eight of us would take turns offering a mindfulness, self-compassion, or grounding practice.”
+CentraCare has also offered virtual wellness events that could be watched whenever convenient.

-Space to decompress
+4. Provide space to decompress

-COVID-19 prompted Ochsner Health in Louisiana to create decompression zones for its clinicians.
+The pandemic prompted Ochsner Health in Louisiana to create decompression zones for its clinicians.
 “These are quiet spaces, usually in our waiting areas and lobbies that weren’t being utilized by visitors,” says Melissa Love, vice president for professional staff services and the office of professional well-being at Ochsner.
 “When they were finished with their shift, they had somewhere that was quiet and dedicated.”

 Love says Ochsner also began providing decompression sessions with the help of their therapy and wellness resources.
 “We had people available when you were coming off your shift, and we had behavioral health providers rounding in some of our specific code units.
 You didn’t have to call and ask for it, we were just showing up.”

-Clinicians as wellness leaders
+5. Recruit clinicians as coaches and wellness leaders

-“I think a card from a department manager to your home expressing appreciation to you for something a patient said would be really meaningful,” she says.
+It can be hard to remember to recognize others’ hard work when you’re busy yourself, but it’s especially important that providers feel appreciated if you want to retain them.
+“I think a card from a department manager to your home expressing appreciation to you for something a patient said would be really meaningful,” Dr. Ellison says.
 “Making people feel known and cared for, while recognizing their hard work is more effective than just recognizing the work.
 This is the core of our appreciation effort.”

 The benefits of better engagement